-‘The Answer‘ by Sara Teasdale is short lyric poem made out of two eight lines stanzas that are mostly written in free verse.
-There are only two sets of rhyming lines in the piece and they fall exactly three line apart.
+‘The Answer‘ by Sara Teasdale is a short lyric poem made out of two eight lines stanzas that are mostly written in free verse.
+There are only two sets of rhyming lines in the piece and they fall exactly three lines apart.
 The fourth and eighth lines of the first stanza rhyme, and the first and eighth lines of the second stanza rhyme.
 This alternating rhyme scheme that only crops up in specific places helps to contain the poem within concise verses.
 These rhymes are strategically placed and help to give the poem an amount of flow that it would not have otherwise.

 Summary of The Answer

 The poem begins with the speaker describing how after she has died, and her body is buried in the earth, the “red and white” will have drained out of her face.
 She will have lost her vitality and her beauty, but these things are not the most important parts of life.
 The speaker will have returned to the earth from which she came and she is content with that.
 She describes that although she was once so proud of her physical life, now in death, she finds the pleas of mourners over her grave as “false and feeble pity.”
 Their tears are meaningless and fake.
 The speaker hopes that she will, in death, be able to find a voice with which she can decry their pity and say something aloud.

 In the second stanza, the speaker describes what type of answer she hopes she will be able to give to these unnamed “men.”

 She does not want anyone to think that she is unhappy in her new state, she is in fact, “content.”
 So, she asks, retract your “poor compassion.”

 The last lines of this poem describe the joy that the speaker felt in her life.
 Joy was to her, a “flame” within her body.
 It burnt in her throughout her whole life giving her much fulfillment and happiness.
 In fact, she tells these mourners that she experienced more joy in her sorrow than they have ever felt in their happiest moments.